rflett/delegator-api/README.md

 2. Install [Docker](https://www.docker.com/get-started)
 3. Install pipenv ```pip install pipenv```

-Now that your environment is set up, run `pipenv install` in the project root to setup your virtualenv and requirements.
+Now that your environment is set up, run `pipenv install` in the src root to setup your virtualenv and requirements.

 ## Local development with hot reload
 To run the api with hot reloading just run